ryan-rozario/kinect-audio-video-interface/README.md

 start.FileName = "C:\\Users\\admin\\AppData\\Local\\Programs\\Python\\Python37\\python.exe";
 ```

 You will have to change the password to the one you have set for your web interface.
-Change the follwing line in the [GesturesPage.xaml.cs file](WPF/Program_files/GesturesPage.xaml.cs).
+Change the following line in the [GesturesPage.xaml.cs file](WPF/Program_files/GesturesPage.xaml.cs).
 ```cs
 start.Arguments = string.Format("{0} {1} {2}", "C:\\Users\\admin\\Desktop\\script.py", tblGestures.Text,"{password}");
 ```